shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 +++
 title = "Beef and Chickpea Stew" date = "2021-03-12"
-description = "This Moroccan beef and chickpea stew are flavorful and hearty.
+description = "This Moroccan beef and chickpea stew recipe is both flavorful and hearty.
 The main ingredient for the stew is beef, but it can be modified to be vegetarian or vegan with substitutions." tags = [
     "entree",
     "instant pot"